smoluck/SMONSTER/README.md

 # DETAILS
 SMONSTER include 15 Standard Kits (including 2 Beta Kits) and 3 Livelink Kits to simplify integration of other software within Modo and improve your workflow.

+`SOURCE Edition Kit + TRAINING kit`

+- Now SMONSTER consist of the SOURCE Kit + TRAINING Kit as 2 zip archive.
+SMONSTER TRAINING Kit is now a separate kit.
+It contain all the training files.

 # DOCUMENTATION
 - [Online Documentation](https://smonster-doc.readthedocs.io/en/latest)